 Carrier Gas Selection: The most commonly used carrier gases are Helium (He), Hydrogen (H2), and Nitrogen (N2).
 Choose based on cost, efficiency, and detector compatibility.

-Use only certified standards, samples and markers to confirm the different analytes during GC method development
+Use only qualified standards, samples and markers to confirm the different analytes during GC method development

 9.0 Sample Concentration and Preparation Procedure Selection